Bob McKillop has lived a basketball life, and in the process, built a Hall of Fame resume.

 McKillop and his wife Cathy have three children — Kerrin, a 2002 Davidson graduate, Matt, a member of the 2006 NCAA Tournament team and 2006 graduate, and Brendan, a member of the 2008 Elite Eight team and a 2011 graduate.

-The McKillops have six grandchildren: Maggie, Claire, Jack, Hazel, Rosie Marie and Charlie.
+The McKillops have seven grandchildren: Maggie, Claire, Jack, Hazel, Rosie, Charlie and Elsie.

 THE MCKILLOP FILE